 tkPacman is light weight, graphical frontend for Pacman package manager.
 It is built using Tcl/Tk, so it will work on most window managers and desktop environments.

 tkPacman is not available in the official repositories.
-You can install it from AUR.
-To install packages from AUR, you must add any one of the following pacman wrappers.
+You can install it from AUR using any AUR helper tools, for example Yay.

 That's it. tkPacman has been installed.